Search the VMware Knowledge Base (KB)

 - Disabling and re-enabling HA on the cluster does not resolve the issue

 - VMware Infrastructure (VI) Client displays the error:

 Internal AAM Errors - agent could not start

-- In the aam logs on the ESX, the file
+- In the aam_config_util_addnode.log file on the ESX, you see entries similar to:

 [myexit ] Failure location:

 [myexit ] function main::myexit called from line 2199

 [myexit ] function main::start_agent called from line 1168

 [myexit ] function main::add_aam_node called from line 171

 - Adding a host to the cluster fails with the error: